 Treatment for a rotator cuff tear consists of reducing the initial pain and inflammation, allowing the tissues to heel followed by a full rehabilitation program consisting of mobility, stretching, strengthening and functional shoulder exercises.

 Essential first aid for a torn rotator cuff muscle or tendon is rest and applying the PRICE principles of protection, rest, ice, compression, and elevation.

 Apply ice or a cold therapy compression wrap to reduce pain and swelling.
 The sooner cold is applied, the sooner you will stop swelling, inflammation, and pain.
 Therefore, the faster the healing process can begin.

-Cold therapy can be applied for 10 minutes every hour reducing to 3 or 4 times a day as pain reduces.
+Cold therapy can be applied for 10 minutes every hour reduced to 3 or 4 times a day as pain reduces.

 Once the acute stage is over mobility and strengthening exercises can begin as long as they are done pain-free.